Willie Nelson: Crazy Pot-Smoking Outlaw

 He also formed a supergroup with Johnny Cash, Kris Kristofferson, and Waylon Jennings called The Highwaymen, and recorded duets with Ray Charles and Neil Young.

-And let’s not forget Farm Aid, a festival in aid of American farmers.
-Nelson has played the festival every year.
-As a non-profit organization, it has raised millions for its cause.
+And let’s not forget Farm Aid, a festival launched to support American farmers.
+Nelson has played the event every year since its inception.
+As a non-profit organisation, it has raised millions for the cause.

-After such a great decade, things went south as the IRS decided that the way his accountant had set up offshore accounts wasn’t legal, and he was deemed to pay $9 million in outstanding taxes.
-It took him a few years, including an album nicknamed the “IRS tapes” with all proceeds going to the IRS.
+After such a great decade, things went south when the IRS decided that the way his accountant had set up offshore accounts wasn’t legal.
+Nelson was hit with a $9 million tax bill.
+It took him a few years to clear the debt, including releasing an album nicknamed the “IRS Tapes,” with all proceeds going straight to the government.

-Three years later, he had cleared his debt but was by then pretty low on funds.
-Nelson simply kept writing songs, recorded albums, toured, and one would assume, got a new accountant.
+Three years later, he was in the clear, though pretty low on funds.
+Still, Nelson kept doing what he always did—writing songs, recording albums, and touring.
+One would assume he also got himself a new accountant.

-On a final note, Willie Nelson is widely known for being a pothead, apparently having smoked Snoop Dogg under the table, which has to be considered quite an achievement.
+On a final note, Willie Nelson is widely known for being a pothead—he supposedly smoked Snoop Dogg under the table, which must be considered quite an achievement.

-Perhaps his tune Roll Me Up captures this side of him the best.
+Perhaps his tune Roll Me Up captures this side of him best.

 Willie Nelson Tunes | Related Pages